 (Also, the Convention Center and Grand Hyatt Hotel stop.
 Bus stop convenient for Hotel Contessa and The Westin.
 Opposite the Hilton Palacio del Rio Hotel)

-Shops, stores, the movie Alamo The Price Of Freedom at the IMAX, restaurants, bars, movie theaters, and the Rivercenter Lagoon.
+Tour bus stop for the Shops at River Center mall, stores, the movie Alamo The Price Of Freedom at the IMAX, LEGOLAND Discovery Center, restaurants, bars, movie theaters, and the Rivercenter Lagoon.

 (Bus stop convenient for Marriott Rivercenter & Marriott Riverwalk)